11 key items to consider when selecting a winch

-At RPME we have the ability to design and manufacture custom winches of any power and material including exotic metals.
-That being said things to consider when choosing a winch include the following.
+At Reel Power Marine & Energy (RPME) we have the ability to design and manufacture custom winches of any power and material including exotic metals.
+To ensure you are getting the proper solution for your application, here are some important items to consider when choosing a winch.

 - What type of power is desired?

 - What is the available power on board?

 - Is there a minimum line retrieval rate?